 Brawlhalla is basically Smash Bros. — just a little worse and a whole lot cheaper.
-It features the same four-player arena battles of Smash Bros., but without the nostalgic Nintendo characters in tow.
+It features the same eight-player arena battles of Smash Bros., but without the nostalgic Nintendo characters in tow.
 Instead, Brawlhalla offers a long list of Legends, with eight free ones cycling through your roster each week.
 You can purchase all of the Legends, but since they’ll all be available for free at some point, it won’t give you an in-game edge.

 That’s what’s most impressive about Brawlhalla — it has microtransactions, but not to the point that it feels pay-to-win.
 All of the characters feel balanced, so you could easily spend hundreds of hours in Brawlhalla without spending a dime.
 Furthermore, the game supports cross-play between PC, Xbox One, PS4, and Switch, so you’ll always be able to find a game.